JulSwap/julswap-api/README.md

 ## [`/assets`](https://api-v1.julswap.com/assets)

-Returns the tokens in the top ~1000 pairs on SwapLiquidity, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on JulSwap, sorted by reserves.
 Results are edge cached for 24 hours.

 ### Request